Venus Flytrap Care

 If you live in zones 7 and 8, pay attention to weather alerts.
 If weather forecasts predict the daytime temperature will remain below freezing for more than a couple of days, you will need to protect your plants from frost burn, a type of dehydration that occurs during prolonged freezes.
 Cover your plants with a tarp (or move them to an unheated enclosure).
 When the daytime temperature rises above freezing, you may uncover your plants and allow them to continue their dormancies as usual.

 If you live in zones 6 or colder, areas where the temperature routinely drops below freezing for more than a week at a time, you will need to mulch your container plants for the winter.
 Maintain soil moisture whenever the temperature rises above freezing.
 Uncover your plants in early spring.

-THE ULTIMATE CARNIVOROUS PLANT GUIDE FOR BEGINNERSIn this concise ebook, Jacob Farin, co-owner of Sarracenia Northwest, will show you how to think like a professional carnivorous plant grower to keep your first carnivorous plant alive and healthy.
+THE ULTIMATE CARNIVOROUS PLANT GUIDE FOR BEGINNERSIn this concise ebook, Jacob Farin, co-owner of Sarracenia Northwest, will show you how to think like a professional carnivorous plant grower and keep your first carnivorous plant alive and healthy.
 You will learn specifics about sunlight, water, soil, and winter care.
 You will also learn how to troubleshoot the most common problems that new growers face.
 When you gain experience growing the most common carnivorous plants in cultivation, you will have the knowledge base to grow other plants with greater confidence.

-If you are new to carnivorous plants or have struggled to keep them alive for more than a couple of months, this ebook is for you!
+If you are new to carnivorous plants or have struggled to keep them alive for more than a couple of months, this ebook is definitely for you!